Jc-alt logo

 # with hashmaps or two pointer solutions being efficient

-# but converting 3Sum into a two sum problem allows
+# but adding constraints turns 3Sum into a two sum

-# the use of hashmap or two pointer solutions again
+# and allows the use of hashmap or two pointer solutions again

 # set ensures no duplicate triplets